Divorce And Financial Planning with Paula Ryan

 So it’s important to look at the whole situation and to try to make sure that you think about as much as you can – we’re not going to cover everything but we do try!
 Certainly from my point of view, and the personal experiences that I’ve had, these help me look at those situations in a bit more detail, and helps me to pass my experience onto you.

-There’s no financial outlay for me to sit down with you and run through your situation, having a look at your financial needs.
+There’s no obligation to you for me to sit down with you and run through your situation, having a look at your financial needs.
 I prefer to do it face to face, but it can be a telephone call initially if you wanted to, but if you’re quite happy to meet me we can sit down for a coffee and a chat wherever you would like that to be.
 If you would feel more comfortable in your own home, that’s fine.
 If you would prefer to meet in a cafe because you’re unsure of who I am and what I do, then that’s also Ok.

 After having that initial meeting, you will come away from it being more aware of what your rights are, what financial situations we can look at, how we can improve the situation for you.
 But also you’ll have confidence in what your future can look like.